ry0hei-kobayashi/spleeter-docker/README.md

 # spleeter-docker

-This repository has spleeter{https://github.com/deezer/spleeter}.
+This repository has spleeter's Dockerfile {https://github.com/deezer/spleeter}.
 You can try this without broken your local environment.
 If you enter a your audio file, it will copy the output results to your local PC.
 Operation was confirmed with Ubuntu20.04 and Docker20.10.21.

 How to use.